AOsaili/Free-GenAI-Bootcamp-2025/sentence-generator/deepseek/prompt.md

 - The headings for the table are (English) (Arabic) (Part of Speech)
 - Do not provide particles in the vocabulary, student needs to figure this the correct particles to use
 - Provide words in their dictionary form, student needs to figure out conjugations and tenses
-- don't use literature translation, use the meaning that is wanted to be deliverd
+- Don't use literature translation, use the meaning that is wanted to be deliverd
+- Don't provide tenses in the vocabulary table

 ## Sentence Order
 Provide user with oeder of words in the given sentence